seng438-winter-2022/seng438-a4-DG-20/Assignment4-ReportTemplate.md

     }
 ```

-Survived Mutant: Incremented this.lower with a post-increment operation
+<strong>Survived Mutant:</strong> Incremented this.lower with a post-increment operation

-Analysis: A post-increment only applies after the line of code it is contained within is fully executed.
+<strong>Analysis:</strong> A post-increment only applies after the line of code it is contained within is fully executed.
 As such, post-incrementing this.lower does not impact the return value, and rather changes it after, at which point the function ends anyways.
 As such, the expected value stays the same and the mutant survives.

 10.
 ```